- 2

 Welcome to Andaman & Nicobar Islands — India’s Tropical Paradise

-The Andaman & Nicobar Islands are India’s most extraordinary island destination — a remote archipelago of 572 islands, islets, and rocks set in the azure waters of the Bay of Bengal, where pristine white-sand beaches, thriving coral reefs, dense tropical rainforests, and rich colonial and tribal history converge to create a destination unlike any other in India.
-From the world-renowned Radhanagar Beach on Havelock Island — repeatedly voted Asia’s Best Beach — to the vibrant underwater world of Elephant Beach and North Bay, the haunting Cellular Jail in Port Blair, and the untouched wilderness of Baratang Island and Diglipur, the Andamans offer an unmatched blend of natural beauty, adventure, history, and serenity.
-Whether you are a honeymooning couple seeking a secluded tropical escape, a scuba diver exploring one of Asia’s finest dive sites, or a family looking for a unique island holiday, our Andaman tour packages are designed to give you a seamless, unforgettable, and deeply enriching island experience.
+The Andaman & Nicobar Islands are India’s most extraordinary island destination — a remote archipelago of 572 islands set in the azure waters of the Bay of Bengal, where pristine white-sand beaches, thriving coral reefs, dense tropical rainforests, and a rich colonial history converge to create a destination unlike any other in India.
+From the world-renowned Radhanagar Beach on Havelock Island — repeatedly voted Asia’s Best Beach — to the haunting Cellular Jail in Port Blair and the untouched wilderness of Baratang Island, the Andamans offer an unmatched blend of natural beauty, adventure, and serenity.
+Whether you are a honeymooning couple, a scuba diver exploring one of Asia’s finest dive sites, or a family looking for a unique island holiday, our Andaman tour packages are designed to give you a seamless, unforgettable island experience.

 Top Places to Visit in Andaman & Nicobar Islands

-- Havelock Island (Swaraj Dweep) — The Jewel of the Andamans: The most visited and beloved island in the Andamans, Havelock Island is home to the legendary Radhanagar Beach (Beach No. 7) — rated Asia’s Best Beach by Time Magazine and one of the finest beaches in the world.
-Elephant Beach on Havelock is one of India’s top snorkelling and scuba diving spots, with vibrant coral gardens and rich marine life just metres from the shore.
-Kalapathar Beach is the perfect spot for sunrise photography and peaceful morning walks.
+- Havelock Island (Swaraj Dweep) — The Jewel of the Andamans: The most visited island in the Andamans, Havelock is home to Radhanagar Beach (Beach No. 7) — rated Asia’s Best Beach by Time Magazine.
+Elephant Beach on Havelock is one of India’s top snorkelling and scuba diving spots, with vibrant coral gardens just metres from the shore.
+Kalapathar Beach is ideal for sunrise photography and peaceful morning walks.

-- Port Blair — The Capital & Gateway: The capital of the Andaman & Nicobar Islands, Port Blair is the entry point for all visitors and a destination rich in colonial history and island culture.
-The Cellular Jail — also known as Kala Pani — is a national memorial and one of India’s most powerful historical monuments, where Indian freedom fighters were imprisoned during British rule.
-The Sound and Light Show at Cellular Jail is a deeply moving and must-watch experience.
-Corbyn’s Cove Beach, the Samudrika Marine Museum, and the North Bay Island for snorkelling and glass-bottom boat rides are other key Port Blair highlights.
+- Port Blair — The Capital & Gateway: The entry point for all visitors to the Andamans, Port Blair is rich in colonial history.
+The Cellular Jail — also known as Kala Pani — is a national memorial where Indian freedom fighters were imprisoned during British rule.
+The Sound and Light Show here is a deeply moving experience.
+North Bay Island, Corbyn’s Cove Beach, and the Samudrika Marine Museum are other key highlights.

-- Neil Island (Shaheed Dweep) — The Vegetable Bowl of the Andamans: A small, serene, and relatively quieter island than Havelock, Neil Island is perfect for travellers seeking unspoiled beaches, tranquillity, and slow island living.
+- Neil Island (Shaheed Dweep) — Quiet Island Living: A smaller, more tranquil alternative to Havelock, Neil Island is perfect for travellers seeking unspoiled beaches and slow island life.
 The Natural Bridge (Howrah Bridge) — a stunning rock formation carved by the sea — is Neil’s most iconic landmark.
-Bharatpur Beach, Laxmanpur Beach, and Sitapur Beach for sunrise views are the island’s three most beautiful beaches, each with crystal-clear shallow waters ideal for swimming and snorkelling.
+Bharatpur Beach, Laxmanpur Beach, and Sitapur Beach all offer crystal-clear shallow waters ideal for swimming and snorkelling.

-- Baratang Island — Limestone Caves & Mud Volcanoes: One of the Andamans’ most adventurous and off-beat destinations, Baratang Island is famous for its limestone stalactite and stalagmite caves and India’s only active mud volcanoes.
-The journey to Baratang passes through the dense mangrove creeks of the Jarawa Tribal Reserve — a protected area and one of India’s last frontiers of untouched wilderness.
-The Parrot Island near Baratang is a spectacular natural phenomenon where thousands of parakeets return to roost at sunset.
+- Baratang Island — Limestone Caves & Mud Volcanoes: One of the Andamans’ most adventurous off-beat destinations, Baratang is famous for its dramatic limestone stalactite caves and India’s only active mud volcanoes.
+The journey passes through the dense mangrove creeks of the Jarawa Tribal Reserve — a protected wilderness of extraordinary ecological significance.
+The Parrot Island nearby draws thousands of parakeets returning to roost at sunset.

-- Diglipur & North Andaman — For the True Explorer: The northernmost part of the Andaman Islands, Diglipur is the gateway to some of the archipelago’s most untouched and pristine natural wonders.
+- Diglipur & North Andaman — For the True Explorer: The northernmost part of the archipelago, Diglipur is the gateway to some of the islands’ most pristine natural wonders.
 Ross & Smith Islands — twin islands connected by a natural sandbar — offer one of the most spectacular beach walks in India.
-Saddle Peak — the highest point in the Andaman & Nicobar Islands at 732 metres — is a rewarding trek through dense tropical rainforest.
-Lamiya Bay Beach near Diglipur is one of the most remote and unspoiled beaches in the entire archipelago.
+Saddle Peak, at 732 metres the highest point in the Andaman & Nicobar Islands, is a rewarding trek through dense tropical rainforest.

 - Ross Island (Netaji Subhas Chandra Bose Island) — A Colonial Ghost Town: Just a short boat ride from Port Blair, Ross Island was once the administrative headquarters of the British in the Andamans.
-Today it is a hauntingly beautiful ruin where colonial bungalows, a church, a bakery, and a printing press lie swallowed by roots of ancient trees and dense jungle.
-Deer roam freely among the ruins, making it one of the most atmospheric and photogenic day trips from Port Blair.
+Today it is a hauntingly beautiful ruin where colonial bungalows, a church, and a bakery lie swallowed by the roots of ancient trees.
+Deer roam freely among the ruins — making it one of the most atmospheric day trips from Port Blair.

 Best Time to Visit Andaman & Nicobar Islands

 - October–May (Peak Season): The best time to visit the Andamans — clear skies, calm seas, and excellent visibility for scuba diving, snorkelling, and island hopping.
-November to February is the most popular window with pleasantly cool temperatures between 20°C and 30°C. December and January see the highest tourist footfall — ideal for honeymooners, families, and first-time visitors.
-The Island Tourism Festival held in January is a vibrant celebration of Andaman culture, crafts, and adventure sports.
+November to February is the most popular window with pleasantly cool temperatures between 20°C and 30°C, ideal for honeymooners, families, and first-time visitors.
+The Island Tourism Festival held every January is a vibrant celebration of Andaman culture and adventure sports.

 - March–May (Summer): Temperatures rise to 30°C–37°C but the sea remains calm and ideal for water sports.
-This is an excellent time for scuba diving with outstanding underwater visibility — often exceeding 30 metres in depth.
-Beaches are less crowded than peak winter months, making it a great option for travellers seeking a quieter, more affordable Andaman holiday.
+This is an excellent time for scuba diving with outstanding underwater visibility often exceeding 30 metres.
+Beaches are less crowded than the peak winter months, making it a great option for travellers seeking a quieter, more affordable Andaman holiday.

 - June–September (Monsoon): The southwest monsoon brings heavy rainfall and rough seas — most water sports and inter-island ferry services are suspended during this period.
-Havelock and Neil Island ferries run less frequently.
-However, the lush green interiors and dramatic seascapes of Port Blair and the main island remain accessible.
-Not recommended for first-time visitors or those prioritising beach and water activities.
+Port Blair and the main island remain accessible but beach and water activities are not possible.
+This season is not recommended for first-time visitors or those prioritising beach holidays.

 How to Reach Andaman & Nicobar Islands

 - By Ship: Government-operated passenger ships run from Chennai, Kolkata, and Visakhapatnam to Port Blair, taking approximately 3 to 4 days at sea.
-This is an economical but time-consuming option, best suited for travellers with flexible schedules who wish to experience a classic ocean voyage across the Bay of Bengal.
-Sailings are not daily and must be booked well in advance through the Andaman and Nicobar Islands Shipping Services.
+This is an economical but time-consuming option best suited for travellers with flexible schedules who wish to experience a classic ocean voyage across the Bay of Bengal.
+Sailings are not daily and must be booked well in advance.

-- Inter-Island Travel: Once in Port Blair, the most popular way to reach Havelock Island (2.5 hours) and Neil Island (1.5 hours) is by government ferry or private luxury high-speed catamaran.
-Makruzz, Green Ocean, and Nautika are the most reliable and comfortable private ferry operators.
-Advance booking of inter-island ferries is essential, especially during peak season (December–February), as seats sell out quickly.
+- Inter-Island Travel: Once in Port Blair, the most popular way to reach Havelock Island (2.5 hours) and Neil Island (1.5 hours) is by government ferry or private high-speed catamaran.
+Makruzz, Green Ocean, and Nautika are the most reliable private ferry operators.
+Advance booking of inter-island ferries is essential during peak season (December–February) as seats sell out quickly.

-Browse our Andaman tour packages — covering romantic Andaman honeymoon packages, Havelock Island beach escapes, scuba diving and snorkelling adventure packages, family-friendly island holidays, Port Blair city and heritage tours, and off-beat Baratang and Diglipur expeditions — all crafted for a seamless, safe, and unforgettable tropical island experience in one of India’s most pristine and beautiful natural destinations.
+Browse our Andaman tour packages — covering romantic honeymoon packages, Havelock Island beach escapes, scuba diving and snorkelling adventures, family-friendly island holidays, Port Blair heritage tours, and off-beat Baratang and Diglipur expeditions — all crafted for a seamless, safe, and unforgettable tropical island experience in one of India’s most pristine natural destinations.